-Gene therapy, somatic or stem cell therapy and tissue engineering are at the cutting edge of translational research – from bench to bedside.
+Gene therapy, somatic or stem cell therapy and tissue engineering are at the cutting edge of translational research, also known as Advanced Medicinal Therapy Products (ATMP) – from bench to bedside.
 More so than with any other, the intrinsic complexity of this class of drugs requires new approaches in the demonstration of a positive benefit/risk ratio.
-While requirements for quality, safety and efficacy apply for these innovative products as for all other drugs, regulators answer this call with a science-driven, risk-based approach, which involves continuous discussions between developers and regulators along nonclinical and clinical development.
+While requirements for quality, safety and efficacy apply for these innovative products as for all other drugs, regulators apply a science-driven, risk-based approach, which involves continuous discussions between developers and regulators along with nonclinical and clinical development.

 The lack of relevant comparator or the difficulty to obtain sufficient data (in particular considering that advanced therapies are often indicated in orphan conditions, or are autologous) often hinders a meaningful comparison with therapeutic alternatives, and makes more complex the determination of a reimbursed price.
 Therefore, payers need to be engaged early enough to develop innovative approaches for suitable pricing schemes.